eProsima/Integration-Service-Deprecated/README.md

 *eProsima Integration Service* is a library based on *Fast RTPS* for creating parameterized communication bridges between different systems, services and protocols.
-Also it is able to perform transformations over the messages such as customized routing and mapping between input and output attributes or data modification.
+It is also able to perform transformations over the messages such as customized routing and mapping between input and output attributes or data modification.

 The main features of *Integration Service* are: